Blog

 About the Author

 Kristian is a graduate of Rensselaer Polytechnic Institute and Clarkson University with a BS in Mechanical Engineering and an MS in Engineering & Management Systems.
-He joined Hallam-ICS as a Senior Project Manager in 2014 after spending 8 years in the rotating equipment field.
-He focuses on project management, leadership and is also currently the Board of Director’s ESOP representative.
+Kristian joined Hallam-ICS in 2014.
+He is the Client Solutions Director and Regional Manager of our New York office.
+He focuses on project management, leadership and team building.

 Read My Hallam Story